Quitiweb/venue_cms/README.md

 - [x] Administration section
 - [ ] Notifications: saving, updating and deleting
 - [ ] Notifications: Are you sure do you want to Delete?
-- [ ] Error messages: required fields
+- [x] Error messages: required fields
-- [ ] Error message in Venues related to Phone number!
+- [x] Error message in Venues related to Phone number!
-- [ ] error / info / warning messages
+- [x] error / info / warning messages

 ### ADMIN
-- [ ] SuperUser or AvnoUser
+- [x] SuperUser or AvnoUser
-- [ ] if SuperUser then: you can see Admin buttons
+- [x] if SuperUser then: you can see Admin buttons
-- [ ] elif AvnoUser then: you don't see Admin
+- [x] elif AvnoUser then: you don't see Admin
-- [ ] Only SuperUsers can create users
+- [x] Only SuperUsers can create users
 - [ ] Filter Campaigns by AvnoUser
-- [ ] User Admin & AVNO Admin sections in sidebar
+- [x] User Admin & AVNO Admin sections in sidebar
+- [ ] Password field

 ### HOME OBJECTS
 - [x] `Campaign.media` es una relación ManyToMany con `Media`